Non-homogeneous stochastic LQ control with regime switching and random coefficients: Introduction

 This paper further explores general stochastic LQ problem with regime switching and random coefficients.
 Compared with our previous work \cite{HSX}, non-homogeneous terms emerge in both the state process and cost functional in the present LQ problem.
-Two related systems of BSDEs are introduced: the first one is the so called system of SRE whose solvability is established by slightly modifying our previous argument in \cite{HSX}.
-By contrast, the existing argument cannot deal with the second one because its coefficients, which depend on the solution of the first one, are unbounded.
-The main idea to overcome this difficulty is first to get some estimates of BMO martingales and then apply contraction mapping method.
-The solvability of the second one constitutes the major technique contribution of this paper.
-Eventually we obtain the optimal control and optimal value of the LQ problem through these two systems of BSDEs and some verification arguments.
-As for the original mean variance problem, we still need to find the Lagrange multiple which is achieved by splitting another related system of linear BSDEs and some delicate analysis.
+Two related systems of (\emph{multi-dimensional}) BSDEs are introduced: the first one is the so called system of SRE whose solvability is established by slightly modifying our previous argument in \cite{HSX}.
+By contrast, the existing argument cannot deal with the second one because its coefficients, which depend on the solution of the first one, are \emph{inevitably unbounded}.
+A similar linear BSDE with unbounded coefficients has appeared in \cite{HSX}, its solvability is established by change of variables so that the new one becomes a linear BSDE with partially bounded coefficients that can be dealt by contraction mapping.
+For our problem, all the coefficients of the linear BSDE are unbounded (see Remarks \ref{oncoefficients1} and \ref{oncoefficients2}) and we cannot make change of variables to reduce the BSDE to a solvable one, hence new method is called for solving it.
+The main idea to establish the solvability of the new type of BSDEs is first to get some estimates of BMO martingales and then establish the result for one-dimensional system, and finally apply contraction mapping method to get the result for multi-dimensional system.
+This constitutes the major technique contribution of this paper.
+Eventually we obtain the optimal feedback control and optimal value of the LQ problem through these two systems of BSDEs and some verification arguments.
+We establish the above results in both a standard case and a singular case.